 What does a black hole look like?
 Until a few days ago, we could only speculate, but now we’ve seen the first actual black hole images.
 The black hole at the center of Messier 87 (or M87), a giant galaxy 55 million light-years from Earth, looks like a ring of fire surrounding a dark center.

-That dark center is the black hole’s shadow.
+That dark center is the shadow of the black hole’s event horizon.
 And that shadow is all we can really ever hope to see of a black hole — an object so massive and dense that it has, in a sense, fallen right out of our universe into a little universe of its own from which nothing can escape, not even light.

 Looking Through the Event Horizon